Haulmont/jmix-frontend/CONTRIBUTING.md

 ##### Testing from Amplicode Studio

-You'll need IntelliJ IDEA or Webstorm.
+You'll need IntelliJ IDEA Ultimate.

 0. Install Studio:
    - Download the latest build of Amplicode Studio (see team wiki for the link).